 On the edge of fluidity is a process-based work that explores the sculptural potential of water and clay.
-The artist combines deliberately unfired clay with liquid in order to produce a poetic and performative fragmented sculpture, reflecting on the notions of matter, time, decay and creation.
+The artist deliberately combined unfired clay with liquid in order to produce a poetic and performative fragmented sculpture, reflecting on the notions of matter, time and decay.

-The sculpture’s physicality has a visceral impact on viewers, resonating with their personal associations and experiences, whereas black plastic ponds create seemingly artificial micro-spaces, around which visitors are invited to peer.
+The sculpture’s physicality has a visceral impact on viewers, almost like a meditation, resonating with their personal associations and experiences, whereas black plastic ponds create seemingly artificial micro-spaces, around which visitors are invited to peer.